-This is a fascinating recipe that comes to me from an Amish settlement in Tennessee.
+I got this green tomato pie recipe from an Amish settlement in Tennessee.
 The first question I wondered when making this is: Why?
 Why would anyone make a green tomato pie?
 I mean, I guess, why not?
 At first I thought it would be a savory pie, but, no, it is a dessert pie.
 The 1 ½ cups of sugar in the recipe makes sure of that.
 For the tapioca, I just used tapioca pie filling and that worked great, don't use, say, pearl tapioca.
 The recipe is interesting to me because, true to Amish tradition, it is such a simple formulation.
+I don't think it'll replace apple pie anytime soon as a top dessert item, but green tomato pie is a perfect seasonal dessert.

 The pie, as you can see, when it goes into the oven isn't going to win any beauty contests.
 Although the green really makes it a unique color.
 For the top crust, mine was more of a partial crust because I was using leftovers from the pat-a-pan crust, but you can use a more formal "top crust" and just vent it.
 Either way works.

-When it comes out of the oven it looks all green too and you're thinking "that is one strange looking pie", but it really tastes very good.
+When it comes out of the oven with a golden brown crust it looks all green too and you're thinking "that is one strange looking pie", but it really tastes very good.
 Would I serve this to company?
 Absolutely.
 It's a "conversation piece" pie and very tasty.

 🥧 More Simple Amish Pies